Quickly improve visibility with a few solid tips.

 UX matters if we want to help others make better choices.

 Hacking machines is easy.
-People are more challenging.
+People?
+Not so much.

 Neil Postman’s ‘Amusing Ourselves to Death’ (1985), is about how mass media turns real, complex issues into entertainment.